St. Bernard Port Accident Attorneys

-This particular port is located in Chalmette, Louisiana at the convergence of the Mississippi River and the U.S. Gulf Intracoastal Waterway.
+This particular port is located in Chalmette, Louisiana at the convergence of the Mississippi River and the U.S. Gulf Coast Intracoastal Waterway.
 This port is also a landlord port, which means that the port authority for St. Bernard builds wharves that are rented to different terminal operators.
-Rather than the port providing equipment such as forklifts and cranes, the leasing company does this and hires their own longshore workers to operate such equipment.
+Rather than the port providing equipment such as forklifts and cranes, the leasing company does this and hires its own longshore workers to operate such equipment.

 Cargo being shipped out of the port includes many of the same things.

-If you worked on an offshore vessel, in which case you may be entitled to seek a claim under the Jones Act.
-If you are a harbor or longshore worker, then you are likely entitled to benefits under the Longshore and Harbor Workers’ Compensation Act.
-A maritime lawyer can help you receive these benefits in a complex situation.
+If you worked on an offshore vessel, you may be entitled to seek a claim under the Jones Act.
+If you’re a harbor or longshore worker, then you’re likely entitled to benefits under the Longshore and Harbor Workers’ Compensation Act.
+One of our maritime lawyers can help you receive these benefits in a complex situation.

 Our legal team has won more than $20 billion for our clients.
 Find out how we may be able to help you.
 Call (888) 346-5024 for a free, confidential consultation.